In3tinct/See-SURF/README.md

 This would run with default threads=10, no cookies/session and NO verbose mode <br/>
 `python3 see-surf.py -H https://www.google.com`

-Space seperate Cookies can be supplied for an authenticated session crawling (Highly Recommended)<br/>
+Space separate Cookies can be supplied for an authenticated session crawling (Highly Recommended)<br/>
 `python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2`

 Supplying no. of threads and verbose mode (VERBOSE MODE IS NOT RECOMMENDED IF YOU DON'T WANT TO SPEND LONGER TIME BUT THE